Q: What is a Crate Pro Style Template?

-The 1st letter, which could be either (L), (M) or (H), stands for Light-duty, Medium-duty and Heavy-duty respectively.
+The 1st letter, (L), (M) or (H), stands for Light-duty, Medium-duty and Heavy-duty respectively.
 The terms reflect the general construction methodology and not the actual capacity or strength of the container.

 The 2nd letter indicates the type of sheathing used, which could be Plywood (P), Lumber (L) or Mixed (M).

 The 3rd letter indicates the cleating situation: (I) denotes Inside Cleating, (O) - Outside Cleating, and (N) - No Cleating.
 No Cleating may be only on some panels such as the Top or Sides.

 There is a significant difference in the general construction methodology of the BASE between light-duty, medium-duty and heavy-duty which can be seen here.
 ALL style templates allow you to change the default base configuration; plywood versus lumber, and you can add or remove the Skids and Rubbing Strips.
 You are able to set your default base preferences as part of your initial setup.